ali55on/fileurlsplit/README.md

 >>>
 ```

-#### Note:
+#### Attention to details!
-Attention to details.
 For example, a relevant detail to remember is when we
-use the "name" property to remove the file name.
+use the `name` property to remove the file name.
 If the file has an extension,
 then the extension is recognized as the filename.
 This is exactly what happens when we rename a file by removing
 its name.